LuukNoverraz/nuzlocke-overlay/README.md

 Whether you are running a **Solo Nuzlocke** on your own or a **Soul Link** with a friend, this overlay shows your Pokémon team live on stream.
 It works as a **Browser Source** in OBS.
 No plugins or extra software required.

-Includes a **web-based setup page** where you can edit your pairings in-browser.
+Includes a **web-based setup page** where you can edit your team in-browser.
 Your data is saved in localStorage, so it persists when you come back. **Edit the text any time and the overlay updates live**, no need to refresh or restart OBS.

-The site is hosted at **[nuzlocke-overlay.noverraz.tv](https://nuzlocke-overlay.noverraz.tv)** -- just visit, type your pairings, and copy the overlay URL.
+The site is hosted at **[nuzlocke-overlay.noverraz.tv](https://nuzlocke-overlay.noverraz.tv)**.
+Just visit, type your team out, and copy the overlay URL.

 ---

 ## Quick Start

-### Online (Recommended)

 Just visit the live site: